 If a doctor suspects that you may have stomach (gastric) cancer, he or she may examine you.
 The examination is often normal, especially if the cancer is at an early stage.
 Therefore, a gastroscopy is usually arranged.
 A gastroscope (endoscope) is a thin, flexible, telescope.
 It is passed through the mouth, into the gullet (oesophagus) and down towards the stomach and the first part of the small intestine (the duodenum).
 The endoscope contains fibre-optic channels which allow light to shine down so the doctor or nurse can see inside your stomach and duodenum.
 (See the separate leaflet called Gastroscopy (Endoscopy) for more details.)

 When a small sample of tissue is removed from a part of the body, the procedure is called a biopsy.
 The sample is then examined under the microscope to look for abnormal cells.
 When you have a gastroscopy, if anything abnormal is seen, the doctor or nurse can take a biopsy.
 This is done by passing a thin grabbing instrument down a side channel of the gastroscope.
 It can take two weeks for the biopsy results.

 Assessing the extent and spread

 If you are confirmed to have stomach cancer, further tests may be done to assess if it has spread.
-For example, a barium meal X-ray, a computerised tomography (CT) scan, a magnetic resonance imaging (MRI) scan, an ultrasound scan, laparoscopy or other tests.
+For example, a barium meal X-ray, a computerised tomography (CT) scan, a magnetic resonance imaging (MRI) scan, an ultrasound scan, laparoscopy or other tests such as blood tests.
 This assessment is called staging of the cancer.

 The aim of staging is to find out: